This year, Dakh Theatre and its festival counterpart, Gogolfest (ETC members since 2015), have become digital pioneers.

 2) A digital-only product, built specifically to exist in a digital space

-3) A digital product that is created with the express strategy for later brining it offline.
+3) A digital product that is created with the express strategy of later bringing it offline.

 “For me these are three different ways of thinking, but all of them work if you agree with the concept that offline-online is a synergy.
 All three of the prototypes could be split in the three boxes.”